 When establishing the new regulation requiring operators to purchase back retirement village homes if not sold within 18 months of the resident leaving the village, the Government committed to a review after two years.
-It will commence on 10 November and report by 30 November this year.
+It commenced on 10 November 2019 and is due to report by 30 November this year.

 It is understood that in excess of $150M has been paid out by operators in these buybacks, with the prospect this figure will blow out significantly due to the impact of COVID on the negative impact on residential home prices and thus sales.
 The Property Council reports of at least seven village operators considering receivership.
 The Government says:

 The purpose of the review is to determine the impact of the 18-month timeframe for payment of exit entitlements on residents, former residents, families of residents or former residents and scheme operators.